cbernaci/eeg_project/hardware/3_instrumentation_amplifier_test/README.md

 <img src="./breadboard_farthest_view.jpg" title="Instrumentation Amplifier Full Setup." width="800"/>

 The DC supply is unable to output a negative voltage so to create a $-15V$ I created an artificial ground by connecting CH1+ to CH2- and wiring those both to the ground of the breadboard.
-A schematic of this is
+CH1- is wired to the negative voltage supply (pin 4) of each op-amp and CH2+ is wired to the positive voltage supply (pin 7) of each op-amp.

 <img src="./dc_wiring_schematic.png" title="DC Voltage Supply Setup." width="600"/>